 Commonly kept in mixed collections, whistlers either upend or dive for food, but sometimes they graze.
 Wheat and layers pellet mix should be used to supplement their diet and breeder pellets are recommended in the breeding season.
 Water, preferably flowing is required, suitable to accommodate the size of the collection and with sloping sides to allow access and egress.
 The birds must be enclosed and protected from predators.

 The pair bonds of whistling ducks are very strong so they usually spend most of their time together.
 In a collection they are prepared to use a variety of nest sites from ground cover to hollow logs and nest boxes.
 Both sexes take part in incubating their eggs and rearing youngsters.
 If left to rear their young they are best separated from others.

-They have a shrill double-noted whistle and are known to squeal when they take to wing.
-It is a characteristic that has given them both the name of 'mexican squealer' and 'whistling teal'.
+They have a shrill double-noted whistle and are known to squeal when they take to the wing.
+It is a characteristic that has given them both the name of 'Mexican Squealer' and 'Whistling Teal'.

-Fulvous whistling duck occupying a wide variety of habitats from shallow lakes and swamps to ricefields.
+Fulvous Whistling Duck occupy a wide variety of habitats from shallow lakes and swamps to ricefields.
 They dive readily although not particularly gracefully and are often active at night.

-They breed easily in wildfowl collections, usually ground nesting but sometime in trees or hollows.
-Fulvous whistling ducks lay 8-16 eggs which both parents take turns to incubate for 24-26 days.
+They breed easily in wildfowl collections, usually ground nesting but sometimes in trees or hollows.
+Fulvous Whistling Ducks lay 8-16 eggs which both parents take turns to incubate for 24-26 days.

 White-faced Whistling Duck are possibly the most attractive of the whistling duck tribe.
 Their carriage is very upright and their black nape, white head and rich chestnut breast make a striking contrast.